Ngāi Tūhoe: Late 20th and early 21st century

-Tūhoe and other local iwi brought the Urewera claim to the Waitangi Tribunal in 2002, with submissions accepted up until 2005.
+Tūhoe and other local iwi brought the Te Urewera claim to the Waitangi Tribunal in 2002, with submissions accepted up until 2005.

 2007 police raid

-There was a major armed-police raid in the Ureweras on 15 October 2007 amid claims that some Tūhoe had run terrorist training-camps there.
-Roadblocks were set up between Ruatoki and Taneatua by armed police, who searched and questioned everyone who passed through, including a school bus, and locals said they felt intimidated.
+There was a major armed-police raid in Te Urewera on 15 October 2007 amid claims that some Tūhoe had run terrorist training-camps there.
+Roadblocks were set up between Ruatoki and Tāneatua by armed police, who searched and questioned everyone who passed through, including a school bus, and locals said they felt intimidated.

-No terrorism charges were laid, and the Police Commissioner Howard Broad later publicly apologised for the actions of his officers during the raid, acknowledging they had set back relations between police and Tūhoe people: "We regret the hurt and stress caused to the community of Ruatoki and we will seek an appropriate way to repair the damage done to police-Maori relations.
+No terrorism charges were laid, and Police Commissioner Howard Broad later publicly apologised for the actions of his officers during the raid, acknowledging they had set back relations between police and the Tūhoe people: "We regret the hurt and stress caused to the community of Ruatoki and we will seek an appropriate way to repair the damage done to police-Maori relations.
 History tells us that episodes such as this can and do take decades to heal."
 A 2013 IPCA review found "...police searches, vehicle stops, roadblocks and photographs taken in Tuhoe country on October 15, 2007, unlawful, unjustified and unreasonable."

-Waitangi settlement
+Treaty of Waitangi claim settlement

 A final settlement was signed in June 2013, after being ratified by all Tūhoe members.
 Under the deal, Tūhoe received financial, commercial and cultural redress valued at approximately $170 million; an historical account and Crown apology; and the co-governance of a new legal entity, Te Urewera.
-It was put into law by the passing of the "Tūhoe Claims Settlement Act 2014".
+It was put into law by the passing of the Tūhoe Claims Settlement Act 2014.

+Organisation

+The representative organisation of the iwi is Tūhoe – Te Uru Taumatua.
+This is a common law trust, with a board consisting of seven board members, appointed from four local organisations, referred to as Tribals or Taraipara (short for Tūhoe Tribal Executive Committees).
+As of 2025 its chair was Tamati Kruger and its CEO was Kirsti Luke.
+The organisation represents the iwi for the purposes of the Resource Management Act 1991 and the Māori Fisheries Act 2004, and is the post-settlement entity responsible for the iwi's interests under both the Central North Island Forests Land Collective Settlement 2008 and the Tūhoe Claims Settlement Act 2014.
+The organisation governs the Tūhoe Trust Fund, which holds the iwi's taonga and assets.
+This fund is managed by an independent investment committee.

+Tūhoe - Te Uru Taumatua is divided into four departments: